Chapter 17. Optimizing virtual machine performance

 17.6.7.
 Tuning CPU weights

-The CPU weight (or CPU shares) setting controls how much CPU time a virtual machine (VM) receives compared to other running VMs.
-By increasing the CPU weight of a specific VM, you can ensure that this VM gets more CPU time relative to other VMs.
-To prioritize CPU time allocation between multiple VMs, set the cpu_shares parameter
+This setting controls how much CPU time a virtual machine (VM) receives compared to other running VMs.
+When you increase the CPU weight of a specific VM, this VM receives more CPU time relative to other VMs.

-The possible CPU weight values range from 0 to 262144 and the default value for a new KVM VM is 1024.
+To configure the CPU weight of a VM, adjust its cpu_shares parameter.
+The possible CPU weight values range from 0 to 262144 and the default value for a new VM is 1024.

 Procedure